dwarvesf/playground/Engineering/Overview of Domain Driven Design.md

 Through the drawn out **Domain model, Domain events** important aspects of the business are clarified, speculated for potential features, issues, and critical business flow can be prioritized for enhancement and scalability.

 ### Technology independent
-The core of DDD is about the design decisions and transitions that were made in modeling the domain, so.
-Without being too involved in the technical aspects, the development team has more options to select or adopt new technology
+The core of DDD is about the design decisions and transitions that were made in modeling the domain.
+So, Without being too involved in the technical aspects, the development team has more options to select or adopt new technology.

 ### Human aspects
 With the output diagrams and conversation, stakeholders/PMs have a better statistic to measure the success of the project.